drogue-iot/blog.drogue.io/content/2021-08-17-websocket-integration/index.md

 # What's next ?

-Regarding the websocket integratio there are a couple of features that should be added in a later release:
+There are a couple of features that should be added in a later release:
 - Anonymous authentication, to stream events from public apps without credentials
 - Sending commands back to your devices using the websocket other direction